joeky888/dotfile/Misc/toefl.md

 - Startup 創業
   - Ray Kroc, the entrepreneur and the founder of McDonald's Corporation in 1955
   - he was a milkshake mixer salesman before starting his McDonald's business with indomitable will
-- Agriculture + hunger + healthy food
+- Agriculture + hunger + healthy food 農業 飢餓 超級食物
   - Beyond Meat and Impossible Food - artificial meat 人造肉 (producer of plant-based meat substitutes)
   - Superfood - Insects are a protein-rich source of Superfood
+  - Red king crab - an invasive species, also the largest species of king crab family, rapid proliferation, even have the ability to regenerate lost limbs.
+Turned into gourmet food (美食), and pricey.
+China importing massive amounts of Russian crab in 2023
   - Biodiesel - Production from Insects
   - Poor harvest due to on-going war in Ukraine, they have the richest black soil in the world
   - the three years economic recession (The Great Depression) started in 1929
   - led to undernourishment/malnutrition and hunger 營養不良
+  - anti-aging 抗老
 - Website
   - Black markets on Dark Web 暗網黑市 -- illicit drugs/firearms 非法藥物/槍支
   - exploit the loophole(s) 鑽法律漏洞